Career Guide to JMU Majors: Engineering

 Upon graduation from this program, alumni will be prepared for a wide range of opportunities in the engineering workforce or in engineering graduate programs.
-Typical fields of engineering that students will be prepared to enter include Applications Engineering, Process Design, Product Design, Process Engineering, Project Engineering, and Systems Engineering.
+Typical fields of engineering that students will be prepared to enter include Applications Engineering, Process Design, Product Design, Service Design, Process Engineering, Project Engineering, and Systems Engineering.
 Other industry options include Product Service, Technical Sales, Management Training, and Technical Marketing.
-A wide range of graduate school options include masters and doctoral programs in Civil Engineering, Environmental Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering, and Systems Engineering.
+A wide range of graduate school options include masters and doctoral programs in Sustainable Engineering, Civil Engineering, Environmental Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering, and Systems Engineering.
 Other post-graduation options include Business School, Law School, AmeriCorps, Peace Corps, Military Service, Entrepreneurship (starting a small business), Applied Science Fields, International Experiences, Medical School, and careers in Politics/Public Policy.

 Who employs graduates?